 The collection is an exploration of women's impact on the economic life of the United States between 1800 and the Great Depression.
 Working conditions, workplace regulations, home life, costs of living, commerce, recreation, health and hygiene, and social issues are among the issues documented

 From University of Maryland, this collection incluldes AFL-CIO Department records, trade department records, international union records, union programs, union organizations with allied or affiliate relationships with the AFL-CIO, and personal papers of union leaders.
 We also have extensive photo documentation of labor union activities from the 1940s to the present in the photographic negative and digital collections.
 Additionally, collections of graphic images, over 10,000 audio tapes, several hundred films and videotapes, and over 2,000 artifacts are available for research and study.

 American Periodicals Series Online Journals Digitized images of the pages of American magazines and journals published from colonial days to the 20th century.
-Titles range from Benjamin Franklin's General Magazine and America's first scientific journal, Medical Repository to popular magazines such as Vanity Fair and Ladies' Home Journal to groundbreaking journals like The Dial, Puck, and McClure's.
+Titles include Godey's Ladies Book and popular magazines such as Vanity Fair and Ladies' Home Journal.

 19-Century Masterfile gives citations for writings from 1800-1900 from several nations.
 It includes references to articles, newspapers, books, and U.S. and U.K. government documents.
 You will have to search for the full text of what you find here separately, but it is a rich source of primary materials for the 19th-century.
 You may find some items in our own catalog, or through WorldCat, which you can search directly for more primary material from any century.